mendix/docs/content/en/docs/control-center/marketplace-curation.md

 * **Updated on** – This shows the date when the content was most recently updated.
 * **License** – This shows the license of the content.
 * **Label** – This shows whether the content has a recommended label.
-* **Source** – This indicates the origin of the label.
-It will display as 'Curation Setting' if the content is recommended due to the Curation Settings.
-Alternatively, it will appear as 'Manual' if added manually by a company admin.
+* **Source** – This indicates the origin of the label:

-{{% alert color="info" %}}Once you've added or removed labels from the desired Marketplace content, any labels you've added will be preserved even if you modify the rules in Curation Settings.
-However, labels that have been manually removed may reappear based on rules in the Curation Settings. {{% /alert %}}
+  * **Curation Setting**  – The content is recommended automatically based on the curation settings.
+  * **Manual** – The recommended label is added manually by a Mendix Admin.

+{{% alert color="info" %}}If a Mendix Admin manually adds a recommended label to a Marketplace component, this Marketplace content will keep this label even if the curation settings are changed later.
+However, if a Mendix Admin manually removes a label from a Marketplace component, then the label can appear again if the curation settings are changed later. {{% /alert %}}

-## 3 Displaying Recommended Marketplace Content in Studio Pro {#displaying-recommended-mp-content}
+## 4 Displaying Recommended Marketplace Content in Studio Pro {#displaying-recommended-mp-content}
 In Studio Pro's Marketplace section, developers can view all recommended Marketplace content, as well as Marketplace content without a label.
-To exclusively list recommended content, simply check the "Show Recommended" checkbox and observe the results below.
+To exclusively list recommended content, simply select the **Show Recommended** check box and observe the results below.
 The label is also visible on the details page within the main panel.
 You can further refine your search results by utilizing additional filters in conjunction with this feature.

 {{< figure src="/attachments/control-center/marketplace-curation/displaying-recommended-mp-content.png" max-width=100% class="image-border" alt=''displaying-recommended-mp-content''  >}}